terraform-provider-openstack/terraform-provider-openstack/website/docs/d/networking_port_v2.html.markdown

 * `extra_dhcp_option` - An extra DHCP option configured on the port.
     The structure is described below.

+* `binding` - The port binding information.
+The structure is described below.

 The `allowed_address_pairs` attribute has fields below:

 * `ip_address` - The additional IP address.